Benefits of Horticulture Therapy in Eating Disorder Treatment

 Cooking forces us to slow down and focus on what we are eating and allows us to be more attuned to our hunger and fullness cues.
 As a result, we can engage in intuitive eating which is something that individuals with eating disorders often have difficulty incorporating into their meals.

 We offer adults and adolescents at our Center for Recovery a holistic and creative therapeutic group program including garden therapy as well as expressive art therapy, dance movement therapy, heart rate variability biofeedback, yoga, music therapy, meditation and mindfulness, and more.
 We invite you to learn more about our integrative therapies.

-Erin Mackirdy (she/her/hers) has worked at Walden for six years and is currently the Lead Diet Technician.
+Erin Mackirdy (she/her/hers) has worked at Walden for six years and is currently the Coordinator of Culinary and Horticultural Education.
 A graduate of UMass Boston and currently pursuing a master’s in nutrition education, Erin started her journey in the culinary world as a private chef.
 She knew immediately that she had a passion to teach others how to cook and have fun with food.
 Erin has been instrumental in building the horticulture garden at Walden’s Center for Recovery and incorporating the home-grown ingredients into the culinary kitchen.
 Every day she helps the residents form a positive and healthy relationship with food by planting seeds, daily watering, harvesting the produce, and finally making delicious meals from the nutritious ingredients.
 This interactive approach provides hands-on therapy for the residents and skills they will use throughout their recovery journeys.

 *This blog post does not necessarily represent the views of Walden Behavioral Care and its management.
 The Walden Blog is meant to represent a broad variety of opinions relating to eating disorders and their treatment.